OCR in Finance: How OCR Accounting Enahnces Financial Data Processing?

 3. Post-Processing

-The absolute generally prevailing and normal utilization of OCR in the monetary business and financial sector is document scanning, credit card scanning, data entry and many more.
+The absolute, generally prevailing, and normal utilization of OCR financial statements is document scanning, credit card scanning, data entry, and many more.

 A) Structured data documents